stef0u/stef0u.github.io/_posts/blog/2015-12-24-hello-world.md

 * Bring a product to market

 **Results:**
 I still don't know what a product manager means; it's seems very vague and consists of a large gamut of work ranging from customer support to product requirements to development to quality control.
-Despite not knowing this, I managed to bring the Nymi Companion Device Application to market; I was the initial designer/programmer/tester that built the application in preparation for one of MIcrosoft's international conferences.
+Despite not knowing this, I managed to bring the Nymi Companion Device Application to market; I was the initial designer/programmer/tester that built the application in preparation for one of Microsoft's international conferences.
 I was able to see the product being demoed on stage by a Microsoft speaker.